start-runner/start-preset/README.md

 ### Simple

-There is not even need to have `start` itself as a dependency.
+There is no even need to have `start` itself as a dependency.

 ```js
 // package.json